-Appendix 3: Installation and Use of the Optional Blower and Thermodisc
+Appendix 2: Use of the Blower and Optional Thermodisc

-An optional blower can be installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
+Your S245E comes with a blower on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2 percent.
-However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
-You can purchase this option through your CENTURY dealer.
-Make sure to specify this part number: # AC02050.
+However, a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.

-When using the optional blower, allow the stove to reach operating temperature (approximately one hour), before turning it on.
+When using the blower, allow the stove to reach operating temperature (approximately one hour), before turning it on.
 The increased airflow from the blower cools the firebox and could affect the start-up combustion efficiency if the blower is turned on too early.
-You can also install a thermodisc to enable the blower to start or stop automatically when the stove is hot or too cold.
-The thermodisc kit part number is AC05530 for a basic model and ACO2055 for a quick connect model.
+You can also install an optional thermodisc (Detail A) to enable the blower to start or stop automatically when the stove is hot or too cold.
+The thermodisc part number is AC05530 for a basic model and ACO2055 for a quick connect model.

-Installation instructions are supplied with the blower and the thermodisc kit.
+Installation instructions are supplied with the thermodisc kit.